dmah42/mrdo/README.md

 ===
 hup is a language in which variables may be either a:

+* real (mutable 64-bit floating point)
-* coll (an immutable collection of things)
+* coll (an immutable collection of reals)
-* seq (an ordered immutable collection of things)
+* seq (an ordered immutable collection of reals)
-* dict (key-value immutable collection of things)
+* dict (key-value immutable collection of reals)

-Each thing is a double, though more types may be added later.
+Other types than real may be added later.

 functions
 ---------